ansible-collections/ibm_zos_core/docs/source/installation.rst

 Installation
 ============

-You have several options you may use to install the **IBM Z Core Collection**.
+You have several options you may use to install the **IBM z/OS Core Collection**.
 These are Ansible Galaxy, Ansible Automation Hub, and a local build.

 For more information on installing collections, see `using collections`_.